zhufucdev/OpenCraftProject/README.md

 Build and maintain this project with Jetbrains IDEA.

+Debug it with Docker.

 - Gradle Sync
 - Gradle task: `download` to upgrade Paper, the server backend
 - Gradle task: `copyJar` to build and make all plugins in place
-- Start mongo daemon at `localhost`
-- Jar app: `cd server && jar paper.jar -nogui` to start debug server
-- Minecraft: `localhost:25568` to see the bullshit
+- Run: `cd ./server && docker-compose up` to see the bullshit